cpl-kr/syntaxparser/Readme.md

 * The data types for the parameter types of individual classes
 * The storage directory in which the generated classes are to be saved

+### Script for building

+The jar files (syntax parser, class generation, class storage, Maven plugin) are made available in the local repository with the script “bauen.sh”.